experimentalsolution/process-mining/README.md

 4. Visualizations (DFGs) will appear automatically

-The insurance claims dataset contains:
+The HR Onboarding  dataset contains:

-- Case IDs
+- Employee_ID
 - Activities
 - Timestamps
-- Claimant / agent / adjuster info
-- Policy and accident details

 These are converted into PM4Py’s event log format during preprocessing.